 WordPress + Dynamic Image Replacement

-If you are a WordPress user looking for dynamic image replacement solution for the title or even the content of your blog, chances are there are plugin for them.
-Here are some text replacement plugins we come to know about.
+If you are a WordPress user looking for a dynamic image replacement solution for the title or even the content of your blog, chances are there is a plugin for them.
+Here are some text replacement plugins we have come to know about.